security-assignments/security-assignments.github.io/milestone2.md

 without technical experience.
 If you use technical or unfamiliar terms, include a glossary of the terms used.

-There is no length requirement for the report, but your report must not exceed 20 pages (not including appendices).
+The suggested length requirement for the report is 10 pages, but your report must not exceed 15 pages (not including appendices).

 In writing your report, organize for impact.
 This means you should discuss the most serious vulnerabilities first.
 Further, in your